marcoagner/Flask-QRcode/README.md

-flask-QRcode
+Flask-QRcode
 ============

-A simple flask extension to render QR codes on the template
+A simple Flask extension to render QR codes on the template

+##Basic Usage:

+    {{ qrcode(STRING_TO_ENCODE) }}

+This will render the given string as a QR code image.